Employing children and young people

-Age legislation removes the age limits on redundancy pay.
-This means that redundancy payments are available to employees, who have the minimum qualifying service of two years or more, regardless of age.
+Age legislation removes the age limits on statutory redundancy pay (SRP).
+This means that payments are available to employees, who have the minimum qualifying service of two years or more, regardless of age.

-Payments are calculated using a formula with bands based on age, length of service and weekly pay.
+SRP is calculated using a formula with bands based on age, length of service (up to a maximum of 20 years) and weekly pay (subject to a statutory limit).
 Employees receive half a week's pay per year of service for each year served up to their 22nd birthday, one week's pay per year of service after their 22nd birthday and one and a half weeks' pay per year of service after their 41st birthday.